-The following Q&A and Cost Basis Calculator are designed to help you understand the tax implications of the initial liquidating distribution of $6.20 per share paid to shareholders in December 2016 and the remaining liquidating distributions.
+The following Q&A and Cost Basis Calculator are designed to help you understand the tax implications of the liquidating distribution of $.30 per share paid to shareholders in April 2017 and any remaining liquidating distributions.
 Please note that this information is provided for illustrative purposes only and to help give you a general understanding of the consequences of the recent liquidating distributions.
 We are not providing legal or tax advice.
 Shareholders must contact their tax advisors for specifics regarding the taxation of their individual investments.
 The questions and answers are based on certain assumptions that may not be accurate.

-Q: Was the initial liquidating distribution of $6.20 per share the final liquidation of my investment?
+1. Q: Was the liquidating distribution of $.30 per share the final liquidation of my investment?

-A: No, in addition to the initial liquidating distribution, we expect to make one or more additional liquidating distributions in First Quarter 2017.
+A: No, in addition to the liquidating distribution, we expect to make one more liquidating distribution in 2018.

-Q: How will the initial liquidating distribution be reported for tax purposes?
+2. Q: How will the liquidating distribution be reported for tax purposes?

-A: The initial liquidating distribution, along with the operating distributions received in 2016, will be reported to shareholders on their 2016 Form 1099-DIV, which we expect to be mailed on or before January 31, 2017.
+A: The liquidating distribution received in 2017, will be reported to shareholders on their 2017 Form 1099-DIV.

 A: A Cash Liquidation Distribution is a non-taxable distribution until such time that the total Cash Liquidation Distributions received exceed the cost basis of the investment.
 If the Cash Liquidation Distributions exceed the cost basis, the portion of the Cash Liquidation Distributions that exceeds basis is considered a capital gain and taxed accordingly.
 Whether you report the gain as a long-term or short-term capital gain depends on how long you have held the stock.